Introduction

 az provider register --namespace 'Microsoft.GuestConfiguration'

-# Get a list of all available Windows 10 images in the Marketplace
+# Get a list of all available Windows 10 or 11 images in the Marketplace

 # A few will be returned; pick the one with the latest build available